God Bless: History

-In 2007, Yaya Moekito joined the band as a drummer.
+In 2007, Yaya Moekito (1957–2025) joined the band as a drummer.
 After Albar was imprisoned for drug possession in November 2007 and paroled in July 2008, in mid-2009, God Bless played at the Jakarta Fair and released another album, 36th.
 In late 2009 the band was pictured on the cover of Rolling Stone Indonesia.
 The following year, the band went on a cross-country tour, playing in nine cities and accompanied by Nidji, Gigi, Andra and The BackBone, and Naif.
 The band also played in the 2010 Djakarta Artmosphere festival.

 On 14 June 2011, God Bless performed at the Hard Rock Cafe with Jibriel to celebrate founder's day; the latter group consists of two of Albar's sons, one of Jockie's, one of Antono's, and Albar's nephew Bagoes.
 In July, the band played at the Hard Rock Cafe Jakarta to celebrate its 40th anniversary.
 The following month, from 22 to 24 July 2011, the band performed at the InterMusic Java Rockin' Land alongside The Cranberries and Neon Trees.
 On 20 October 2011 Jockie posted on his Facebook wall that he was upset that the band continued to play songs written by him without paying royalties.

+Drummer Yaya Moektio died from tuberculosis on 8 December 2025, at the age of 68.
+Bassist Donny Fattah died from sarcopenia, vascular blockage, and autoimmune diseases on 7 March 2026, at the age of 76.